A Bonus-Malus Framework for Cyber Risk Insurance and Optimal Cybersecurity Provisioning: Conclusion

 \section{Conclusion}

 This paper motivated the joint consideration of risk reduction and risk transfer decisions in the face of cyber threats.
 We introduced a cyber risk insurance contract with a Bonus-Malus system to provide incentive mechanisms to promote the adoption of cyber risk mitigation practices.
 We developed a model based on the stochastic optimal control framework to analyse how a rational insured allocates funds between self-mitigation measures and a cyber risk insurance policy.
 A dynamic programming-based algorithm was then developed to efficiently solve this decision problem.
 A numerical experiment demonstrated that this novel type of insurance contract can incentivise the adoption of self-mitigation measures and can allow the insurer to profit more from the policy while remaining attractive to the insured.
 Future research could investigate the effects of the risk profile, i.e., the characteristics of the loss distribution such as the heaviness of its tail, on the effectiveness of the Bonus-Malus system and how one can tailor Bonus-Malus-based insurance contracts for different risk profiles.
+Even though currently such Bonus-Malus systems for cyber risk insurance are conceptual and not yet adopted by the cyber insurers in the market, the purpose of this paper is to demonstrate that such cyber risk insurance contracts can be considered and further tailored for practice.
+Moreover, we hope that the increasing availability of high-quality cyber datasets and further research studies can help to further bridge this gap in the future.
+In particular, more research studies like \citep{skarczinski2022more} are needed in order to quantitatively investigate the link between cybersecurity countermeasures and cyber losses, and to aid the joint consideration of cyber risk reduction and risk transfer decisions.
+As suggested by \citet{chase2017scalable}, it might be mutually beneficial for cyber insurers to work more closely with Security-as-a-Service providers.